brthanmathwoag/osmosis-regexfilter/README.md

 # osmosis-regexfilter

 This is an [Osmosis](http://wiki.openstreetmap.org/wiki/Osmosis) plugin for filtering entities based on regular expressions.
-This allows more finely-grained control than the default tag-filter plugin which accepts only exact key=value or key matches.
+This allows more finely-grained control than the default tag-filter plugin which accepts only exact key=value or key=* matches.

 ## Usage